 - 1 cup semisweet chocolate chips

-- 2 tablespoons margarine or butter
+- 2 tablespoons butter

 - 5 tablespoons light corn syrup

-- 2 1/2 teaspoons water
+- 2 - 3 teaspoons water

-Place the cake mix, water, applesauce, and Egg Beaters in a large mixing bowl.
+- Place the cake mix, water, applesauce, and Egg Beaters in a large mixing bowl.
 Blend with an electric mixer on low speed for 1 minute.
 Stop the machine and scrape down the sides of the bowl with a rubber spatula.
-Increase the mixer speed to medium and beat 2 minutes more, scraping the sides down again if needed.
+Increase the mixer speed to medium and beat 2 minutes more, scraping down the sides again if needed.
 Pour the batter into the prepared pan, smoothing it out with the rubber spatula.
 Place the pan in the oven.

-Place the chocolate chips, margarine, and corn syrup in small saucepan over low heat and stir until the chocolate and margarine melt, 2 minutes.
-Add the water, 1/2 teaspoon at a time, until the glaze is of a pouring consistency.
+- Meanwhile, prepare the Shiny Chocolate Glaze.
+Place the chocolate chips, butter, and corn syrup in a small saucepan over low heat and stir until the chocolate and butter melt, about 2 minutes.
+Add water, 1/2 teaspoon at a time, until the glaze is a pourable consistency.

 - Pour or drizzle the glaze over the cake.
 To drizzle, put the glaze in a pastry bag without a tip or a Ziploc bag and cut open one corner.
 Note that the glaze will not be spreadable after it’s drizzled onto the cake.

 Note: recipe slightly adapted from Chocolate Cake Mix Doctor